-Students are also sent a letter of concern when they receive a C in any of their coursework or dismissal from the program if retention and remediation planning are not successful and this pattern continues.
+Students are also sent a letter of concern when they receive a C in any of their coursework, a Bor lower in a clinical course, and Incomplete, or dismissal from the program if retention and remediation planning are not successful and this pattern continues.
 Table 9 indicates the term, cohort, course where problems occurred and action taken by faculty in response to the academic problem.